JuliaDynamics/StreamSampling.jl/docs/src/perf_tips.md

 By default, a `ReservoirSampler` is mutable, however, it is also possible to use an immutable version which supports all the basic operations.
-It uses `Accessors.jl` under the hood to update the reservoir:
+It uses `Accessors.jl` under the hood to update the reservoir.

+Let's compare the performance of mutable and immutable samplers with a simple benchmark

 ```julia
 using BenchmarkTools